hexaxsoftwares/houx.js/README.md

 #### **Native html templating system**

 Define your UI structure directly using template strings.
 Widgets has to be Registered through the `widgets` option for accessibility:
-Consider it as a way pixel enables you create your own tag elements .
+Consider it as a way hexax enables you create your own tag elements .

 ```javascript
 let app= {